 Skipping medication may trigger ‘Hidden Asthma’: Asthma and Kids

-When your kid says that he experiences wheezing in his chest, his chest is aching while breathing or he was playing with his favourite pet and caught infection, these symptoms straightaway indicate the onset of asthma.
-Treating and preventing asthma in kids is very important because if left untreated, asthma may periodically become more severe and parents may perceive that their child is cured which infact is not.
-In kids, if it is not treated, it may complicate things and cause hidden asthma which means asthma re-emerging with the passage of time.
-Expert says that remission of symptoms may occur during adolescence, but there is no cure for asthma, and the condition will likely reappear in adulthood, if neglected in childhood.
-The symptoms may be vanish during childhood years but may emerge with the contact of unexpected triggers such as a cold, allergy, chemical irritant, or air pollution.
+When your kid says that he experiences wheezing in his chest, his chest is aching while breathing or he was playing with his favorite pet and caught the infection, these symptoms straight away indicate the onset of asthma.
+Treating and preventing asthma in kids is very important because if left untreated, asthma may periodically become more severe and parents may perceive that their child is cured which in fact is not.
+In kids, if it is not treated, it may complicate things and cause hidden asthma, which means asthma re-emerging with the passage of time.
+Expert says that remission of symptoms may occur during adolescence, but there is no cure for asthma, and the condition will likely reappear in adulthood if neglected in childhood.
+The symptoms may vanish during childhood years but may emerge with the contact of unexpected triggers such as a cold, allergy, chemical irritant, or air pollution.

 It is usual for the parents to skip the medication

-Steroids are life-saving drugs as they prevent the dissemination of the infection to other parts and hence reduce the inflammation of airways.
+Steroids are life-saving drugs as they prevent the dissemination of the infection to other parts and hence reduce the inflammation of the airways.
 Parents occasionally drop or skip the medicine that comes with steroids because they are scared and wary of the side effects of steroids in their kids.
-They think that steroid component in maintenance drugs have a disastrous effect on their child’s development, however it is the most effective drug in treatment of asthma.
+They think that the steroid component in maintenance asthma medications has a disastrous effect on their child’s development, however, it is the most effective drug in the treatment of asthma.
 Growth suppression issue should not be a reason to avoid steroids.
 Steroids can be devastating only if swallowed without the doctor’s consultation.
 When inhaled, it has a direct effect on the target organs.
-But, there are the cases that are very severe requiring immediate hospitalisation where the doctor has no choice than to put kid on oral corticosteroids which is relatively stronger than inhaled corticosteroids.
-However, few precautions could be taken with the steroids intake such as gargling your mouth after using inhalers and rinsing and cleaning the asthma inhaler.
+But, there are the cases that are very severe, requiring immediate hospitalization where the doctor has no choice than to put kids on oral corticosteroids which are relatively stronger than inhaled corticosteroids.
+However, few precautions could be taken with the steroid intake, such as gargling your mouth after using inhalers and rinsing and cleaning the asthma inhaler.

-Skipping medicines is not advisable and may cause unknown symptoms which may aggravate the present status of disease.
-Asthma is a disease which sometime turns life threatening with improper medication.
+Skipping asthma medication is not advisable and may cause unknown symptoms which may aggravate the present status of the disease.
+Asthma is a disease which sometimes turns life-threatening with improper medication.
 You should always take them as prescribed every day.
-If you feel any discomfort with the medicine, talk in detail with the doctor but don’t dump your medicines.
+If you feel any discomfort with the asthma medication, talk in detail with the doctor but don’t dump your medicines.

 Also Read: Pet Allergens and Asthma